kubetoolsca/krs/README.md

 ![Twitter](https://img.shields.io/twitter/follow/kubetools?style=social)

 A GenAI-powered Python-based Kubetools Recommender system for your Kubernetes cluster.
-It comes with the following capabilities:

 The main functionalities of the project include:

 - Scanning the Kubernetes cluster: The tool scans the cluster to identify the deployed pods, services, and deployments.
 It retrieves information about the tools used in the cluster and their rankings.